Before You Start Planting Grass Seed

 What a Grass Plant Looks Like

 Creeping grasses, like Kentucky bluegrass and most warm-season grasses, spread by above- or below-ground runners.
 Bunch grasses, such as fescue and ryegrass, spread from the crown of the plant.
-Mow these varieties high to protect the crown to ensure the survival of the grass.
+Mow these varieties high to protect the crown and help ensure the grass’ survival.

 The Composition of a Grass Plant